eriktja/TheGameEngine/README.md

 ## Installation
 1. Clone the repository.
 2. Open the project in your favorite IDE
->This Framework use Java.awt which is native to Java Development Kit.
+>This Framework use Java.awt and Java.Swing.
+Both libraries are native to Java Development Kit.
 > <br>__If you want to try the demo:__
 3. View the image at the end of the readme.md
 4. Build the project and run Main.java.